fqassem/gbemulator/README.md

 ### 0xE000 - 0xFDFF: Reserved
 This almost 8k of RAM is reserved and should not be modified.
 Internally, it's a shadow of the Working RAM, but Nintendo advises not to work with this area of memory.

-### 0xFE00 - 0xFE9F: OAM (Object Attribute Memory) or 'Sprite Information'
+### 0xFE00 - 0xFE9F: OAM (Object Attribute Memory) or 'Sprite/Tile Information'
-This section of memory is used to store sprite positions on the screen, as well as their attributes.
+This section of memory is used to store positions of tiles/sprites on the screen, as well as their attributes.

 ### 0xFF00 - 0xFF7F: Hardware I/O
 The LCD Display, sound, link cable, internal timers, and joypad/buttons were all managed in this section of memory.